animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 You will have no trouble trying to find other examples of machine learning systems' biased outputs causing harm.
 From [Google's ad algorithm showing more prestigious jobs to men](https://www.washingtonpost.com/news/the-intersect/wp/2015/07/06/googles-algorithm-shows-prestigious-job-ads-to-men-but-not-to-women-heres-why-that-should-worry-you/), to [Amazon's recruiting tool that was biased against women](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight-idUSKCN1MK08G), to [the COMPAS model used in the criminal justice system falsely predicting Black individuals were more likely to commit crimes](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).

 Clearly it is possible to spot model's that behaviors are not ideal and the results in these headlines are clear signs of bias *somewhere* in our ML system.
 But the question is where does that bias come from?
 How does it effect our models?
 And importantly, what steps can we take to detect and hopefully prevent these biased outcomes from happening in the first place?
-In this chapter and the next, we will highlight some of the current research into the workings of ML models when the interact with society, and how we can more formally define concepts of bias and fairness to prevent our models from causing harm before we deploy them.
+In this chapter, we will highlight some of the current research into the workings of ML models when the interact with society, and how we can more formally define concepts of bias and fairness to prevent our models from causing harm before we deploy them.

 This chapter will tell this story about defining bias and fairness in three major parts:
 * Background: The COMPAS Model